-As at 31 December 2018, total bank borrowings of the Group amounted to approximately HK\$110.2 million (2017: approximately HK\$98.8 million) which represented the secured bank overdrafts, secured term loans and secured loans from factoring of trade receivables with full resource.
-As at 31 December 2018, the cash and cash equivalents and pledged bank balances of the Group amounted to approximately HK\$33.2 million (2017: approximately HK\$30.6 million).
-As at 31 December 2018, debt to equity ratio of the Group was approximately 284.1% (2017: approximately 233.3%).
-Debt to equity ratio is calculated by dividing the net debt, which is defined to include bank borrowings and obligations under finance leases net of pledged bank balances and bank balances and cash, by total equity at the end of the respective years.
-Current ratio as at 31 December 2018 was approximately 1.0 time (2017: approximately 1.0 time).
+As at 31 December 2019, total bank and other borrowings of the Group amounted to approximately HK\$119.2 million (2018: approximately HK\$110.2 million) which represented the secured and guaranteed bank overdrafts, secured and guaranteed bank borrowings including revolving loans, term loans, and loans from factoring of trade receivables with full recourse, unsecured and unguaranteed other borrowings and unsecured and unguaranteed shareholder loans.
+As at 31 December 2019, the cash and cash equivalents and pledged bank balances of the Group amounted to approximately HK\$42.8 million (2018: approximately HK\$33.2 million).
+As at 31 December 2019, debt to equity ratio of the Group was approximately 376.2% (2018: approximately 284.1%).
+Debt to equity ratio is calculated by dividing the net debt, which is defined to include bank and other borrowings, lease liabilities and obligations under finance leases net of pledged bank balances and bank balances and cash, by total equity at the end of the respective years.
+Current ratio as at 31 December 2019 was approximately 1.0 time (2018: approximately 1.0 time).

-The Group maintained sufficient working capital as at 31 December 2018 with bank balances and cash of approximately HK\$11.5 million (2017: approximately HK\$21.5 million).
+The Group maintained sufficient working capital as at 31 December 2019 with bank balances and cash of approximately HK\$21.0 million (2018: approximately HK\$11.5 million).
 The Board of Directors will continue to follow a prudent treasury policy in managing its cash balances and maintain a strong and healthy liquidity to ensure that the Group is well placed to take advantage of growth opportunities for the business.

-As at 31 December 2018, the Group's net current assets amounted to approximately HK\$6.6 million (2017: approximately HK\$3.7 million).
-The Group's operations are financed principally by operating cashflow generated from its business operation, available cash and bank balances, bank borrowings and obligations under finance lease.
+As at 31 December 2019, the Group's net current assets amounted to approximately HK\$3.1 million (2018: approximately HK\$6.6 million).
+The Group's operations are financed principally by operating cashflow generated from its business operation, available cash and bank balances, bank and other borrowings and lease liabilities.